brainsatplay/brainsatplay/docs/docs/getting-started/02-your-first-applet.md

 Each applet is self-contained and, therefore, all applet logic should be written internally to the class.

 ### constructor()
-On initialization, applets are passed a Brains@Play Session that contains all information about device streams and references **Data Atlases** where all current user data is stored.
+On initialization, applets are passed a [**Session**](../reference/classes/session) that contains all information about device streams and references a **Data Atlas** where all current user data is stored.

 ``` javascript
 import {Session} from './../../../../library/src/Session'